-Best Practices to Prevent Cyberfraud for Government Entities
+Best Practices to Prevent Cyberfraud, Payroll Fraud, and Credit Card Misuse for Government Entities

 With increasing regularity, governments of all sizes are being targeted by cybercriminals who want access to the rich data sets that they maintain.
 The sophistication with which these hackers infiltrate emails, computers and networks has grown rapidly, and the number of successful attacks is growing as well.

-To help local governments reduce the likelihood of becoming victims of cyberfraud, Auditor of State Dave Yost has created a four-page Best Practices newsletter outlining steps that should be taken, a tip sheet with suggestions on what to do in the event an attack occurs, and links providing additional information in the war to protect our data.
+To help local governments reduce the likelihood of becoming victims of cyberfraud, payroll fraud, and credit card misuse, the Auditor of State website contains some Best Practices newsletters offering sound suggestions on what to do to protect ourselves and our data.

-Click here for the October Best Practices newsletter.
+Click here for a series of Best Practices newsletters.